silverstripe/silverstripe-elemental/README.md

 The module provides basic markup for each of the elements but you will likely need to provide your own styles.
 Replace the `$Content` variable with `$ElementalArea` in your page templates, and rely on the markup of the individual elements.

+For a more detailed overview of using this module, please see [the user help documentation](docs/en/index.md).

 ## Requirements

 * SilverStripe CMS ^4.0